NotSoCheezy/Julius-Time-Machine/README.md

 It is also suggested that you do not allow Time Attack scores to be submitted to the leaderboards while using this mod, as this could make rankings inaccurate.

 Due to a large amount of changes to the game's codebase between prototype and release, some features have not been implemented which were present in the 7/1/02 build.
 Therefore, this cannot be considered a truly faithful port.
 However, despite these difficulties, some aspects which were previously inaccessible are now easy to enjoy, including early versions of bonus levels and the E3 demo!
-With easily accessible debug features, you too can feel like a developer at 2002 Krome Studios.
+With easily accessible debug features, you too can feel like a developer at Krome Studios circa 2002!

 **Credits**

 Original game and assets by Krome Studios

-Porting and debugging by NotSoCheezy and Floralz Teaser and full trailer by NotSoCheezy and iammscrap
+Porting and debugging by NotSoCheezy and Floralz

+Teaser and full trailer by NotSoCheezy and iammscrap

 Thanks to Hidden Palace for leaking the 7/1/02 prototype